appfair/appfair.org/src/content/docs/docs/inclusion-criteria.md

 description: Requirements an application must satisfy to be accepted into the App Fair catalog.
 ---

-The App Fair exists to create global digital public goods in the form of mobile applications.
-Every app in the catalog is required to satisfy this purpose, so the criteria below should be reviewed before any significant development effort is undertaken.
+The App Fair distributes global digital public goods.
+Every app in the catalog is expected to meet the criteria below; review them before any significant development effort is undertaken.
+The philosophical underpinnings of these criteria — including the Four Cornerstones every App Fair app is built around — live separately in [Philosophy](/docs/philosophy/).

 <aside class="callout callout-note">
   <span class="callout-icon" style="--icon: url('/assets/icons/callout/draft.svg');" aria-hidden="true"></span>